-The Pulse BrandPackager customization tool must be run on a Windows 7 or Windows 8 computer that has Pulse 5.0 or later installed.
+The Pulse BrandPackager customization tool must be run on a Windows 8.1 or later version computer that has Pulse 5.0 or later installed.
 Make sure that the Pulse installation includes all Pulse components to ensure that you have access to all of the Pulse resource files.
 BrandPackager creates the package files for Pulse Windows and Pulse OS X clients.
 A package file contains your edits to Pulse resource files.